-How to Tell The Age of a Tree.
 Scientists have been studying trees for hundreds of years.
 They can tell the age of the tree, the climate, floods, insect-damage and even if there was a forest fire by examining the trees.
-Scientists call this area of study Dendrochronology.
-"Dendro-" is greek for tree.
+Determining the age of tree by counting annual rings is called Dendrochronology.
+"Dendro-" is Greek for tree.
 "Chron-" means time.
 And, "-ology" is the study of.
-Here is how they tell a tree's age.
+Here are some methods scientists use to tell a tree's age.

 Look for a fallen tree nearby that is the same as the one you wish to know the age.
 Scientists use these statistics to avoid having to chop down and kill a tree.
 If the downed tree is similar in width and height, then it can be used to give a close estimate of age.